 Some view winter weather as a welcome excused absence from work or school.
 Others must still find their way into the office.
-What they don’t want to encounter on their way are slick sidewalks, power outages, or the worst – inching your way through icy gridlock only to learn after they’ve battled the weather that the office is, in fact closed.
+What they don’t want to encounter on their way are slick sidewalks, power outages, or the worst – inching your way through icy gridlock only to learn after they’ve battled the weather that the office is, in fact, closed.
 “Sorry,” simply won’t suffice.
 Read More

 As businesses and organizations craft their hurricane preparedness plans, it is vital to business continuity and employee safety that hurricane communications are relevant and can be sent rapidly as conditions change.
 The fastest way to ensure every employee receives the right message at the right time is to utilize hurricane notification templates.
 Modern emergency communications solutions will provide templates that companies can send across all communication channels, including email, text, push notifications and phone calls.
 Read More

 Hurricanes are fast, furious and can last for days.
-Are you prepared to effectively and efficiently communicate with your employees before, during, and after one hits?
+Do you have a hurricane communication plan that you can use before, during, and after one hits?

 The average life of a hurricane is nine days and it is most destructive during its first 12 hours onshore.
 As you think about preparing your business for a hurricane, you want to keep organizational communication top of mind.
 Doing so will help mitigate losses and improve safety outcomes.
 Read More

 It’s hard to escape the debate about automation nowadays.
 We hear about a new case almost every day.
 McDonald’s is replacing their cashiers with kiosks; Amazon plans to man their warehouses with robots; self-driving cars are just around the corner.
 With equal frequency come the arguments for or against automation.
 We aren’t prepared for the fallout.
 It’s actually not a threat at all.
 It is a threat, but an exaggerated one.